logo_HGF.jpg (7673 bytes)

 How does the PRT work?

-Conventional thermostats - as fitted to all MGFs and early MGTFs - open purely in response to temperature on the inlet side.
+Conventional thermostats - as fitted to all MGFs and early (pre-2003) MGTFs - open purely in response to temperature on the inlet side.
 As temperature of the engine increases, the thermostat bulb moves to allow flow through the thermostat to permit the entry of cold water into the engine.
 The PRT is a little different.
 A PRT thermostat, in addition to opening in response to temperature, will also open its value in a manner related to engine speed - which is rather given away by its name (PR = pressure relief).
 In effect, this is predicting a temperature rise, as increasing engine speed means that the engine is producing more power, and more power invariably means more heat that the cooling system will have to deal with.
 This opening of the PRT is accomplished by a simple comparison of inlet and outlet pressure, which is achieved mechanically by a balancing spring.
 When the engine's water pump spins faster (with higher engine rpm - remember it is mechanically driven off the cam belt) its inlet pressure is pulled down a bit and its outlet pressure rises.
 Therefore a pressure gradient through the entire cooling system develops and increases as engine speed increases.
 As the thermostat sits in the middle of that system, it therefore sees a higher pressure difference as speed increases.
 In order to minimise pump inlet depression the PRT therefore opens at a trigger pressure drop (determined by the aforementioned valve spring) - which for a particular system this pressure drop will be found at a fairly constant engine speed.
 Different engines will use different springs to suit the application - so using a PRT from a completely different engine will not be advantageous, but one developed for any 1.8 litre K-series ought to be fine for any other...

 How does the PRT fit into the cooling system?

 The figure below summarises some of the changes that have come about with the introduction of the TF, and with the pressure sensitive thermostat.
-It is interesting to note that the original thermostat housing is kept, albeit with an open 'ring' in place of the original 88C thermostat, whereas the new thermostat is mounted remotely, close to the under body coolant pipes.
+It is interesting to note that the original thermostat housing is kept, albeit with an open 'ring' in place of the original 88°C thermostat, whereas the new thermostat is mounted remotely, close to the under body coolant pipes.

 TF_PRT_circuit_complete.jpg (180610 bytes)

 Installing this new thermostat system IS an option for earlier cars, but the amount of additional pipe work is extensive, and potentially expensive.
-A more economical answer would be to locate a scrapped TF (or even a recent 4-cylinder petrol Freelander that uses the same 1.8 K-series as our beloved MGs) and obtain the complete cooling system from that car.
+A more economical answer would be to locate a scrapped TF (or even a later 4-cylinder K-series petrol Freelander that uses the same 1.8 K-series as our beloved MGs) and obtain the complete cooling system from that car.

 How do I fit a PRT to my MG?